 What Remained After Him

-Carl Fisher showed that the impossible is only a matter of determination.
-He created cities out of nothing, opened new horizons, and proved that dreams can become reality.
-His fate is a story of rise and fall, but most importantly, what he left behind is a place that has become the embodiment of the dream of eternal summer.
+Fisher proved that the impossible is merely a question of determination.
+He built cities from scratch, opened new frontiers, and demonstrated that dreams can become reality.
+His story is one of both triumph and downfall, but his greatest legacy is a place that embodies the dream of eternal summer.